 browseURL("https://opendata.aemet.es/centrodedescargas/obtencionAPIKey")

-## Use this function to register your API Key temporarly or permanently
+## Use this function to register your API Key temporarily or permanently

-parameter on the functions have been deprecated.
-You may need to set your API Key globally using aemet_api_key()
+Now the apikey argument in the functions has been deprecated.
+You may need to set your API Key globally using aemet_api_key().
+Note that you also need to remove the apikey argument from old code.

 Now climaemet is tidy…